Oneness Pentecostalism

 While no surviving records identify the exact teachings or ministers he encountered there, it is very likely that he absorbed Oneness ideas through the broader environment around him: printed materials, revival meetings, itinerant preachers, and the many Apostolic churches active in the region.
 Given this context, it is understandable how the core Oneness doctrines later embedded in Wellspring Church could have taken root in his thinking long before he arrived at Bethesda Missionary Temple.

 Although Norman James claimed training from Bethesda and continuity with the Beall family and the broader Latter Rain movement, his doctrine quietly diverged in a crucial way.
-James Beall affirmed the Trinity and taught baptism in Jesus’ name within a fully Trinitarian framework - not as an exclusive requirement, not as a test of being born again, and certainly not with his own prescribed unique verbal formula.
+James Beall affirmed the Trinity and appears to have taught baptism in Jesus’ name within a fully Trinitarian framework - not as an exclusive requirement, not as a test of being born again, and certainly not with his own prescribed unique verbal formula.

 The Construction of Wellspring Church Foundational Oneness Theology